-Dr. Thomas Kurtz enjoys a multi-hyphenate career as an educator, researcher, arts administrator, and performing artist, with a commitment to champion equity-driven initiatives in the arts.
-As an interdisciplinary scholar, Dr. Kurtz’s work as an educator, curator, and researcher thrives at the intersection of music, social change, cultural-consciousness, and broader cultural/societal movements.
+Dr. Thomas Kurtz (he/him) enjoys a multi-hyphenate career as an educator, researcher, arts administrator, and saxophonist, with a commitment to champion equity-driven initiatives in the arts.
+With a passion for harnessing the power of the arts to create meaningful change, Thomas has developed and led innovative initiatives that merge performance, activism, and social entrepreneurship.
 From teaching in higher education to facilitating community workshops, he aims to continue this work with accessibility at the forefront.

 A dedicated educator, Thomas’s teaching is influenced by his experiences working in numerous public schools, higher education institutions, community music schools, and nonstandard educational institutions.
-This has prompted him to identify a range of teaching strategies and learning activities while adapting them for various ages, cognitive abilities, and language proficiencies in order to gain a sense of accomplishment among all students without exception.
-Currently, Thomas serves as Professor of Music and Music Coordinator within the Performing Arts & Social Justice Department at the University of San Francisco, and Lecturer within the Professional Development Department at the San Francisco Conservatory of Music.
+Currently, Thomas serves as Assistant Professor of Music and Music Program Director within the Performing Arts & Social Justice Department at the University of San Francisco, and Lecturer within the Professional Development Department at the San Francisco Conservatory of Music.
 He holds degrees from Montclair State University, University of Missouri - Kansas City, and the University of Texas at Austin, respectively, where he received his Doctor of Musical Arts degree with a cognate in Cultural Arts Management and Entrepreneurship.

-As a musician and saxophonist, Thomas garnered prizes in various national and international competitions, and performed as a soloist at Carnegie Hall.
-He has contributed to notable national and international conferences including: Music Teachers National Association, Association for Arts Administration Educators, Strategic National Arts Alumni Project, North American Saxophone Alliance, and Sabre Festival in Zürich, Switzerland.
+As a saxophonist, Thomas garnered prizes in various national and international competitions and recently performed as a soloist at Carnegie Hall.
+He has contributed to notable national and international conferences, including the Music Teachers National Association, Association for Arts Administration Educators, Strategic National Arts Alumni Project, North American Saxophone Alliance, and Sabre Festival in Zürich, Switzerland.
 Within Thomas’s work as a guest clinician, he has been invited to teach and provide clinics at various institutions, such as Brandeis University, Montclair State University, California School of the Arts, San Francisco Conservatory of Music, Texas A&M International University, and Wagner College, among others.

 Curriculum vitae available upon request.